noccer/restaurant-waitlist-v2/README.md

 # Improvements

+- Place the header and footer information into partials instead of repeated code!
+Naughty Naughty.
 - Make it a single page app.
 - Use a frontend Framework like Angular.
 - Improved slug names (`index.html`, `admin.html`, `restaruant-name/waitinglist.html` etc.)